ekiim/odeanimate/README.md

  - `matplotlib`, which is used to configure the _figures_ for plotting.
  - `ffmpeg-python`, which is used to _gather_ several _figures_ and turn them in to animations.
- - `handout` to turn examples in to html pages.
  - `black`, `coverage` and `pytest` to ensure code quality.